ahkimn/japanese_gec_corpus/README.md

 - Error phrases in the error sentence are demarcated by angled brackets "<" and ">"
 - Corresponding correct phrases are demarcated by parentheses "(" and ")"

+We are continually updating and correcting the corpus.
+Older versions will be placed in the folder "previous_versions" under the filename corpus_v*.txt (with * being the version number)

 ## Tags

 These are unfinished and will be uploaded in full when complete.